 Complete annual incident response tabletop exercises that will simulate real-world scenarios to evaluate readiness and refine the Incident Response Plan.

 Preventing Computer Viruses and Similar Intrusions.
-A computer virus may cause slower computer response time, inexplicable loss of files, changed modification dates for files, increased file sizes, and total failure of Credit Union's computers.
+A computer virus may cause slower computer response time, inexplicable loss of files, changed modification dates for files, increased file sizes, and total failure of the Credit Union's computers.

 Screening Programs Enabled.
 To ensure continued uninterrupted service, for individual computers and networks, all computer Users must keep current versions of approved virus screening software [[4120-9.8]] enabled on their computers and not bypass the scanning process.
 If possible, approved virus screening software shall be centrally managed by authorized Credit Union personnel.